 Details of forthcoming rehearsals, concerts and social events are to be found on the Concerts page.
 Subscriptions are collected termly and are currently £50.

-Concert dress: Gentlemen: DJ's and black bow ties, ladies: black trousers / long skirts, black top, scoop or polo neck (depending on the weather) and a purple jacket supplied by the choir.
+Concert dress: Gentlemen: DJ's and black shirts, ladies: black trousers / skirts, black top.